FREEZX/nuke.js/README.md

 };
 ```

-As you can see, most of these functions should differ from what you may be used to, mainly in their parameters.
+As you can see, most of these functions probably differ from what you may be used to, mainly in their parameters.
 Our controller functions take `spark` and `message` as their parameters:

 `spark` contains the raw primus spark object which has sent the message.
-In the spark's `request` field, you may find the raw request data as well as the `user` object, if the user is logged in.
-If you need to add new fields that should be persisted during one connection, this is where you can put them.
+In the spark's `request` field, you may find the raw request data as well as the `user` object (set by passport), if the user is logged in.
+If you need to add new fields that should persist during one connection, the `primus` object is where you could put them.

 `message` contains the whole raw message that the has been sent from the browser.
 The data you're sending from your client scripts is located in `message.data` (this is your message body), whereas `message.route` and `message.seq` contain the requested route and message sequence number accordingly.
 Most often you will only need `message.data`.